onetalltree/bentley-mark-iv-service-manual-bookmarks/README.md

   * Additional: contains definitions for places of interest

 * build: contains files in the PdfTk bookmark format

+* pdf: put your PDF files in here

 * The final bookmark file needed by PdfTk is stored in the root, called "bookmarks.txt"